blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Romans 1:18-32
 	- No excuse, they are all liars
+- Bible is the inspired word of God
+	- Timothy 3:16

 - Quran
 	- Has some verses saying Allah will judge among Jews, Christians and Polytheists